 Based on the above definition, profit is an indicator to see the success or failure of a business.
 Profit shows a definite and measurable value for this.

-Difference in cash flow and profit
+Difference between cash flow and profit

 Based on the respective definitions above, we can conclude that cash flow focuses on the amount of money in and out of the company.
 Cash flow does not have a clear value to measure the success of a business.
 While profit calculation can show a clear value to measure the success of a business.
 If we see only in terms of the definitions, we can judge that profit calculation can be used as a benchmark in evaluating a business.
 But what often happens is that profit can be derived from both cash and credit sales.
 Profit that is delayed because it is done on credit certainly affects the cash flow of a business.
 So, many entrepreneurs are often fooled by reports that show a high profit regardless of the cash flow condition.
 Without a healthy cash flow, a business still cannot operate properly.